noahgumm/shell/shell/README.md

 However, it purposely lacks advanced shell features and is left incomplete as an assignment for students to further implement.

 NOTE: We are to avoid using the exec() functions when possible.
 Attempt to use specific system calls.
+NOTE 2: Code is a bit of a mess and could have used more structure or possible even be split into multiple files.
+But for the scale of the project one file seems to be fine.

 Supported Commands:
 - cd <path> (Change working directory.)